CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 The `Patient.id` value of the returned resource can be used in the attribution group created in a later [section](#create-an-attribution-group).

 The `Patient` endpoint also supports a `$submit` operation, which allows the user to upload a [Bundle](https://www.hl7.org/fhir/STU3/bundle.html) of resources for registration in a single batch operation.

+Each `Patient` resource in the Bundle *MUST* satisfy the [dpc-patient](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-patient.html) profile, otherwise a `422 - Unprocessable Entity` error will be returned.

 ~~~sh
 POST /api/v1/Patient/$submit